juxhouse/bela-resources/reference/ECD-File-Format.md

 #### Element Path Reference

-`Elements` start with a path reference, which can be one of:
+An element path reference is one of:

- - **Child Path Segment** - A nested child element can be declared with its last path segment.
-Its path will be composed of its parent's path + `/` + this segment.
-It is a [quotable string](#quotable-string) that does not contain a slash `/`.
-Most elements in the example ECD above are declared like this.
-Child elements are IMPLICITLY contained by their parent and cannot de contained by any other built element.
  - **Absolute Path Reference** - A slash `/` followed by a [path](/Concepts.md#element-path).
 It is a [quotable string](#quotable-string) with max length of 1024.
-If this absolute path reference is nested, that creates an EXPLICIT containment: the parent element contains this referenced element, which must not be implicitly contained by any other element.
+If this absolute path reference is nested, that creates an EXPLICIT containment: the parent element will contain this referenced element, which must not be implicitly contained by any other.
  - **Last Segment Query** - `/*/` followed by the last path segment of some element.
 Example: `/*/getAddress()`.
 A warning is generated in case of ambiguity.

+#### Child Path Segment

+ - **Child Path Segment** - A nested child element is declared with its last path segment.
+Its path will be composed of its parent's path + `/` + this segment.
+It is a [quotable string](#quotable-string) that does not contain a slash `/`.
+Most elements in the example ECD above are declared like this.
+Child elements are IMPLICITLY contained by their parent and cannot de explicitly contained by any other built element.

 #### Element Type